grawity/ndplog/README.md

 ### Configuration

 Linux, Solaris, and RouterOS hosts can be polled (the former via SSH, the latter via RouterOS API).
-See included `ndpwatch.conf.example`.
+See included `ndplog.conf.example`.